Vanessa Gilles: Angel City FC

-After 3.5 years at Bordeaux, Gilles would transfer to NWSL club Angel City FC for an undisclosed fee.
-She would sign a contract for 2022 with an option for 2023.
+After 3.5 years at Bordeaux, Gilles transferred to expansion NWSL club Angel City FC for an undisclosed fee.
+She signed a contract for 2022 with an option for 2023.
+On April 29, 2022, in Angel City's first NWSL match, Gilles scored the first goal in Angel City history to secure a 2–1 victory against North Carolina Courage.

 Lyon (loan)

 In September 2022, Gilles signed for Lyon on a season-long loan.
+Her loan was later extended until June 2025.

+On December 20, 2024, Vanessa Gilles has been named the 2024 Canadian Women’s Player of the Year, earning the honor for the first time in her career.

+Bayern Munich

+On May 20, 2025, Gilles signed with Frauen-Bundesliga club Bayern Munich on a three-year contract through June 30, 2028.
+Having scored three goals in her opening six matches in all competitions with the club, on October 1, 2025, it was announced that she had suffered a lower leg muscular injury which would keep her "sidelined for several weeks."

 International career

 Although born in Quebec, Gilles was eligible to play for France as her father was born in Paris.
 In November 2018, Gilles was called into the France U23 camp, and played for Les Bleues in a 5–2 victory against Belgium.

 Canada

 On January 18, 2019, she made her unofficial debut for Canada in a behind-closed-doors friendly against Switzerland.
 On November 10, she made her official debut in a 3–0 victory against New Zealand at the 2019 Yongchuan International Tournament.

 She was named to the Canadian national team for the 2020 Summer Olympics.
 She scored the decisive penalty shootout goal for Canada in the quarterfinals against Brazil.
 Although her penalty shootout attempt in the final of the tournament against Sweden hit the crossbar, Canada won the game and she would earn her first Olympic gold medal.
+She was named to the roster for the 2023 FIFA Women's World Cup.

+Gilles was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

+Gilles was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

+Gilles was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

+Gilles was a member of the Canadian national team for the 2024 Summer Olympics in Paris.